J430N/WP2C/README.md

 WP2C is a command-line tool designed to crack and craft Wi-Fi passwords.
 It allows users to exploit the WPA Wi-Fi encryption flaw by capturing 4-way handshakes and performing dictionary attacks to crack the password from the captured handshake packets.

 ## Features

+### Initialise WP2C
+Initialising WP2C means starting the program and preparing it for use.
+This process involves setting up the configuration variables and functions for WP2C and checks necessary Python modules and installs them if not found.

 ### Capture WPA 4-way Handshakes
 WP2C can capture WPA 4-way handshakes from Wi-Fi networks.
 A 4-way handshake is a process that occurs when a client connects to a Wi-Fi network protected by WPA encryption.